-- 1.1.
-The LLM in Commercial Law: Singapore and London is a dual degree programme.
-On successful completion of the entire programme, a student shall receive an award from both partner institutions. - 1.2.
-For the purposes of the Queen Mary degree, the LLM in Commercial Law: Singapore and London shall follow the standard Queen Mary regulations as supplemented here. - 1.3.
-For the purposes of the SMU degree, SMU LLM Regulations shall apply. - 1.4.
-The programme shall comprise 270 academic credits.
-135 credits shall be taken at Queen Mary, and 135 credits shall be taken at SMU. - 1.5.
-The Queen Mary award shall be valued at 180 academic credits.
-This shall comprise the 135 credits delivered at Queen Mary, plus 45 credits of prescribed modules delivered at SMU in accordance with 4 below.
+- 7.1 The following regulations apply to the LLM in Commercial Law: Singapore and London. - 2.1 The LLM in Commercial Law: London and Singapore is a dual degree programme.
+On successful completion of the entire programme, a student shall receive an award from both partner institutions. - 2.2 For the purposes of the Queen Mary degree, the LLM in Commercial Law: London and Singapore shall follow the standard Queen Mary regulations as supplemented here. - 2.3 For the purposes of the SMU degree, SMU LLM Regulations shall apply. - 2.4 The programme shall comprise 270 academic credits.
+135 credits shall be taken at Queen Mary, and 135 credits shall be taken at SMU. - 2.5 The Queen Mary award shall be valued at 180 academic credits.
+This shall comprise the 135 credits delivered at QMUL, plus 45 credits of prescribed modules delivered at SMU in accordance with 4 below.

-- 2.1.
-Applicants shall apply directly to Queen Mary. - 2.2.
-If an applicant satisfies Queen Mary's LLM admissions criteria, and is shortlisted, the applicant shall then go through SMU's admissions process.
+- 2.6 Applicants shall apply directly to Queen Mary. - 2.7 If an applicant satisfies Queen Mary's LLM admissions criteria, and is shortlisted, the applicant shall then go through SMU's admissions process.